-This intensive two-day instructor-led course guides participants through every characteristic of Scrum, including roles, events, artifacts, and most importantly, the motivation behind implementing these elements.
+This intensive two-day instructor-led course guides participants through the agile mindset and all the elements of Scrum, including roles, events, artifacts, and most importantly, the motivation behind implementing them.
 All this will be experienced through a balanced combination of lecture, candid discussion, hands-on exercise, and demonstration, as well as a few surprises.

-Organizations are increasingly moving to more agile ways of developing software.
-Scrum has emerged as one of the most commonly applied agile implementations.
-Today’s successful software projects implement at least some aspect of Scrum and organizations are reaping the rewards (better quality, faster time to market, and happier employees and customers) of Scrum done right.
+Organizations are increasingly moving to more agile ways of developing products.
+Scrum has emerged as the most commonly applied agile implementation.
+Today’s successful initiatives implement at least some aspect of Scrum and organizations are reaping the rewards (better quality, faster time to market, and happier employees and customers) of Scrum done right.
 This course can start your teams off on the right foot.

 Very beneficial for whole teams looking to leverage Scrum in the right way.

 Participants will learn to:

 Identify the characteristics of Scrum

 Describe roles and responsibilities on a Scrum Team

 Track and manage requirements in an agile manner

 Plan for Releases

 Identify acceptance criteria